etjones319/WSChallenge/README.md

 # Williams Sonoma Coding Challenge
 ### Author: Eric Jones

+#### Summary
+This web app was built using vanilla JS.
+It takes JSON provided by Williams Sonoma and forms it into a product details page.
+The majority of the work was done in `js/main.js`.
+Thank you for taking a look!

 #### Running the server
 The appication uses http-server, and can be initilaized with:
 ```